 Enable HMAC signatures

-To enable HMAC signed webhook events, generate a secret HMAC key in your Customer Area.
-The secret HMAC key is linked to a standard webhook endpoint.
-If you have multiple endpoints for receiving webhooks, you need to generate an HMAC key for each of them.
+Each secret HMAC key is linked to one webhook endpoint.
+If you have multiple endpoints for receiving webhooks, generate an HMAC key for each of them.

 You also need to generate a new HMAC key when you switch from test to live.